jhancock532/Web-Technology/Frontend/site/docs/readme.md

 ### Running the Server

+## npm start
+This command will run the server with nodemon so that HTML file updates cause server refreshes.

+## gulp
+This command will watch for updates to sass and javascript files, preprocessing them accordingly.

+### Legacy Information
 Navigate to the folder with the server.js file, e.g. - `cd Desktop/Web Technology/Creative Map/Frontend/site`
 Run the following command: `node server.js &`

-### Developing the Server

 This project uses Gulp to handle server maintence, compiling Sass and minimising JS.
 Node should install the required dependencies for you.
 If they aren't there, use the following command.

-`npm install node-sass gulp-sass gulp-develop-server gulp-concat gulp-rename gulp-uglify --save-dev` `npm install browser-sync --save-dev'
+`npm install node-sass gulp-sass gulp-concat gulp-rename gulp-uglify --save-dev`

 ### Compiling Sass